holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

   a foundation for a given application, without starting a project from scratch, where new bugs can be introduced and the same bugs and problems can be stumbled upon again.
-SatIO intends to do something once and mature it, as a foundation of elemental and or compoud logic, for building devices on top of.
+SatIO intends to do something once and mature it, as a foundation of elemental and or compound logic, for building devices on top of.

   A huge matrix switch (compund event triggers) in a small package, supporting stacks of logic accross 70 output pins and 100 mapping slots.